piyushpk89/android-crypto/README.md

-Simple crypto implementation sample for android.
+A simple crypto implementation for android.